Nick0778/jak-project/README.md

 ![png8](https://github.com/user-attachments/assets/f62e77b1-e16c-429a-91e7-f0666bff3d8c)

 These stuff are what I added for handling with the example custom hover battle.
 Basically, that's the same process you need to do in this file in case you want to add a new custom hover battle.
-The first image shows an array responsible in controlling the hover battle, so, check out the comments I wrote in there for better understanding that.
-Also, in the second image, is showing a small code I added inside a `cond` from `turret-init!` method, which is very important!
+The first image shows an array responsible in controlling the hover battle, which I recommend you to check out the comments I wrote in there for better understanding that.
+Also, in the second image, is showing a small code I added inside a `cond` structure from `turret-init!` method, which is very important!
 This is responsible to spawn the hover battle and spawn the counter HUD.
 But, it's important to mention for not changing `use-egg-hud` or `use-cgh-hud` to `#t` when you don't have the levels that contains these HUD definitions loaded, otherwise, the game will crash!
 The same applies for `use-wasp-hud` which is a custom HUD that I added for this example in: `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc`, so if you don't have this file included inside your custom level `.gd` file, the game will crash!

 ### Adding a custom hover-nav-network